mbevand/ledthemfight/README.md

 LED Them Fight uses the following hardcoded Raspberry Pi pins:

 * GPIO18: data output for the 1st LED string
-* GPIO13: data output for the 2nd LED string
+* GPIO13: data output for the 2nd LED string (not yet supported - work in progress)
 * GPIO15: relay output, driven high when an effect is being rendered on one of the LED strings

 # API